Glossary

 Organization

 An Organization is a key concept in Tehama.
-Organizations can host Rooms or be invited to use a Room.
+Organizations can host Enclaves or be invited to use an Enclave.
 Organizations also have a set of Members (Users).
 See Organization User Guide for more details.

 Tehama Admin